abinit/abinit/doc/tutorial/eph4isotc.md

 In this tutorial, we prefer to focus on e-ph calculations and the associated convergence studies.
-For this reason, we rely on **pre-computed** DEN.nc, DDB and DFPT potentials files in order to bypass both the GS and the DFPT part.
+For this reason, we rely on **pre-computed** DEN.nc, DDB and DFPT potentials files to bypass both the GS and the DFPT part.
 The DEN.nc file will be used to perform NSCF computations on arbitrarily dense $\kk$-meshes while the DFPT POT.nc files will be merged with the *mrgdv* utility to produce the DVDB database required by the EPH code.